fastify/fastify-http-proxy/README.md

 ## Benchmarks

-The following benchmarks where generated on a dedicated server with an Intel(R) Core(TM) i7-7700 CPU @ 3.60GHz and 64GB of RAM:
+The following benchmarks were generated on a dedicated server with an Intel(R) Core(TM) i7-7700 CPU @ 3.60GHz and 64GB of RAM:

 | **Framework**         | req/sec |
 | :-------------------- | :------ |